flatypes/flat-py/README.md

 python examples/out/hostname.py
 ```

-To check all the examples in directory `examples/demos`, run:
+To check all the examples in the directory `examples/demos`, run:

 ```shell
 python run_demos.py